Crawfish Etouffee

 Instructions

-- Add the butter and the large skillet and place it over medium heat.
+- Add the butter to a large skillet and place it over low heat.
 Once melted, add the flour and stir together until a roux is made.
+Aim to cook it for around ten minutes (or until it reaches the color of peanut butter or chocolate milk).

-- Add the celery, peppers, and onion, and mix into the roux.
+- Add the celery, peppers, and onion to the roux.
 Add the broth, water, bay leaf, Cajun seasoning, and cayenne pepper.
 Bring everything to a boil.

-- Remove off the heat and serve immediately.
+- Remove from the heat and serve immediately with rice or French bread.

 Notes